Based in Vancouver. Travelling the world through sounds and airwaves…

 5. Percussionist I play Cajón, a box-shaped percussion instrument that originates from Peru and used extensively in Flamenco music, Cuban music and Brazilian music.
 These days you can hear it also in such music as blues, pop, rock, funk, world music, fusion, jazz etc. I call it a drum kit in a seat !

 I ran two international bookstores in Vancouver between 1987 and 2010.
 Remember Manhattan Books & Sophia Books ?
-That was me behind the counter and the concept… and then, there is food !
-Check my Vibes ‘n Spices blog.
+That was me behind the counter and the concept.

 Americas, Japan, Europe, Africa.
 I’ve been DJing ever since I’ve been able to put a needle on a record (that was before I knew how to walk according to my mother; a crawler DJ I was).
 I specialize in what some call World Music.
 From Art Gallery openings to Dance Clubs, Concert Halls and Catwalks, I have been creating soundscapes and soundtracks to create a musical trip.
-Since settling in Vancouver in 1986, I’ve opened for such artists as THE THIEVERY CORPORATION, GILBERTO GIL and LOS AMIGOS INVISIBLES.
-I’ve had many residencies, the most notables being AFRODISIA at The ANZA Club (1992-1999), LAZY PLEASURES at The Chameleon (1994-2001) and ELECTROPICAL at The Backstage Lounge (2001-2011).
+Since moving to Vancouver in 1986, I’ve opened for such artists as THE THIEVERY CORPORATION, GILBERTO GIL, PARIS COMBO and LOS AMIGOS INVISIBLES.

-Musicians/Percussionists who play with us regularly: Yoro Noukoussi, Raphael Geronimo (Rumba Calzada), Navaro Franco (Zhambai Trio), Sacha Levin, Nick Apivor, Curtis Andrew, Jack Duncan.
+Let’s not forget the musicians & percussionists who play with me regularly: Yoro Noukoussi, Israel Toto Berriel, Raphael Geronimo (Rumba Calzada), Navaro Franco (Zhambai Trio), Sacha Levin, Nick Apivor, Curtis Andrew, Jack Duncan.